 Understanding of Requirement.
 We understand that ONR Headquarters requires state of the art audio/visual (AV) and video teleconferencing (VTC) support to facilitate meetings, conferences, and presentations.
 We realize that these systems must be available in secure and non-secure environments and that all AV/VTC support must be networked for the support of onsite and virtual employees.
 We understand the importance of networked VTC/AV systems and the requirement for seamless operation between ONR Headquarters and regional offices (Boston and San Diego).

 Sound Approach.
 AveningTech network engineers provide VTC/AV hardware maintenance design, installation, and support for various customers, including the US Navy on NGEN-R SMIT and the US Air Force in the Pacific Theater of Operations (PACAF).
 Our VTC/AV engineers and Subject Matter Experts (SMEs) are responsible for the oversight and execution of several AV and VTC upgrade projects that were recently initiated by the customer and to include installation and configuration.
 When system design is required, we work with our customers to understand the physical and virtual environments, the number of users supported, the anticipated volume of meetings/events, and preferred software and hardware types to design a networked VTC/AV environment.
 Our initial design includes suggestions and recommendations to optimize efficiency of networked VTC/AV systems, including scheduling.
 We use an iterative design process to promote an effective, efficient “back and forth” with the customer to incrementally improve on each design iteration.
 Once the design has been finalized and agreed to by the approving authority, we work to procure equipment and begin installation (or replacement of existing systems) without interfering with ongoing operations.
-This includes after-hours, weekend, or nighttime support as required.